 Hitler set the date of the start of Operation Sea Lion, the German invasion of England (September 3).
 The attack was scheduled for September 21.
 The invasion would have to come in September at the latest.
 The weather in the Fall and Winter would preclude amphibious operations.
 Military historians speculate on just how serious Hitler was about an invasion.
 The whole concept of amphibious operations scared him.
 The British Army by September would have had 3 months to recover from Dunkirk.
 Arm shipments from America and the output of British factories meant that the Whrmacht would have faced a very dufferent Britisg Army than they would hve encountered in June.
 The British rearmed and redeployed were a much more potent force.

 Hitler growing inpatient with the air battle and troubled by the losses of planes and crews was furious.
 A strong believer in terror tactics, he was outraged that the British should dare to stage such on Germany.
 Hitler speaking to a crowd of cheering supporters at the the Berlin Sports Palace threatened "I shall wipe out their cities."
 (September 4). ("Ich werde ihre Städte ausradieren.")
 Churchill took note and commented in his memoirs, "He tried his best.".
 [Churchill, Finest, p, 432.]
-Hitler called the British "night gangsters" and ordered an immediate change in Luftwaffe tactics.
-Rather than completing its offensive against the RAF infrastructure, Hitler ordered a "Blitz" on British cities--vegence attacks.
-Goering was disturbed because the RAF resistance was making him look bad in front of Hitler.
-He had promissed an swift victory to his Führer.
+Hitler called the British 'night gangsters' and ordered an immediate change in Luftwaffe tactics.
+Rather than completing its offensive against the RAF infrastructure in southeastern England, Hitler ordered a 'Blitz' on British cities--vegence attacks.
+Göring was disturbed because the RAF resistance was making him look bad in front of Hitler.
+He had promissed a swift victory to his Führer.
 Luftwaffe intelligence had seriously underestimated RAF fighter strength.
-Thus Goering believed that the British would be unable to resist much longer.
+Thus Göring believed that the British would be unable to resist much longer.
 For the new phase of the battle, the Luftwaffe Commander brought his personal train to Pas-de-Calais to take charge from his field commanders.
 [Gilbert, p.
 339.]
-(Goering was a fighter ace in World War I and Hitler had made him the Commander of the Luftwaffe.
-He had none of the training or technical capabilities of the highly professional Luftwaffe command.)
+Göring was a fighter ace in World War I and Hitler had made him the Commander of the Luftwaffe.
+He had none of the training or technical capabilities of the highly professional Luftwaffe command.
 The day after his Berlin Sports Palace speech, Hitler ordered a new Luftwaffe offensive without limits on civilian casualties and especially targeting London and its people.

 The RAF's Bomber Command continued small-scale raids over Berlin.
 One report indicted that Goebbel's garden took a direct hit.
 [Gilbert, p.
 340.]
 Bomber command did not yet have, however, the strength to mount a major bombing campaign against Germany.
 Nor were they equipped with the new Lancaster long range heavy bombers that would be used in the upcoming campaign against Germany.
 The raids were, however, helpful for British morale as well as to prepare Bomberv Command for the future campaign against Germamy when the Lancasters became available in numbers.